 Whichever model you buy, the infotainment is easy to use with logical menu layouts, clear graphics and fast responses.
 Unlike some cars which use a trackpad or rotary controller between the front seats, the Touran’s media system is mainly operated via the touchscreen display - some people get on well with these while others find them frustrating.
 There are some useful shortcuts on the steering wheel, though - to skip tracks, for example, or adjust the volume.

-For a car that’s not actually that huge on the outside, the Touran’s interior is incredibly spacious and versatile.
+Measuring 4527mm long, 1829mm wide and 1674mm in height, the Volkswagen Touran isn't actually that huge on the outside, yet its interior is incredibly spacious and versatile.

 Even the tallest of adults will be able to get comfortable up front, where there’s loads of headroom and a surprising amount of legroom.
 The doors open wide, which helps access plus you slide across (rather than down) into the seats.
 There’s loads of storage in the front, too, including large door bins, a generous glovebox and numerous cup holders.